NotBlue-Dev/NotBlue-Dev.github.io/WebSocketServers/websocketservers.md

 # WebSocketServers

 The Echo Arena client is using WebSockets to gather information like the main menu, logging, game servers IPs and other stuff.
-Here you can find multiple scripts / project that emulates those WebSocket servers.
+Here you can find multiple scripts / projects that emulates those WebSocket servers.

 The majority of these servers will listen on:
 - `127.0.0.1:8000` for Login